CS

 Feature Showdown

-The Kia PV5 stands out with Apple CarPlay that you will not find on the LDV eDeliver 7.
+The Kia PV5 stands out with Apple CarPlay and V2L that you will not find on the LDV eDeliver 7.
 The LDV eDeliver 7 counters with wireless Apple CarPlay/Android Auto, wireless charging and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain